danBhentschel/techio-practical-linq/markdowns/03_LinqConcepts/01_concepts_intro.template.md

 # LINQ Concepts: Using LINQ

 LINQ is a collection of extension methods that extend the `IEnumerable<T>` interface, as discussed in the Background lessons.
-There are around 50 unique methods currently available in LINQ, or even more than that if you count different signature variations as separate methods.
+There are around 50 unique methods currently available in LINQ (even more if you count different signature variations as separate methods)!
 The complete list can be found here:

 [MSDN Enumerable Methods documentation](https://msdn.microsoft.com/en-us/library/system.linq.enumerable_methods%28v=vs.110%29.aspx)

 Some methods are very simple, such as the `Count()` method.
-Several LINQ methods are very complicated and difficult to understand, though.
-The `GroupJoin()` method would be a good example of this type.
+On the other hand, several LINQ methods are very complicated and difficult to understand.
+The `GroupJoin()` method would be a good example of this.

 ## General method categories
  - Some methods return a single element from the target sequence, such as `First()` or `Last()`.
  - Some methods return multiple elements out of the target sequence, such as `Take()`, `Skip()`, and `Where()`.
  - Some methods return the entire target sequence with the elements' order changed, such as `Reverse()` and `OrderBy()`.
- - Some methods return a single calculated value based on the input. `Any()`, `Sum()`, and `Max()` are examples of this type.
+ - Some methods return a single calculated value based on the input, such as `Any()`, `Sum()`, and `Max()`.
  - Some methods return a completely different sequence based on the target sequence, such as `Select()` and `Cast()`.

 # Categorization quiz